rticommunity/rticonnextdds-examples/examples/routing_service_shapes_processor/cpp/README.rst

 Running
 =======

-To run this example you will two instances of *RTI Shapes Demo* and a single instance of |RS|.
+To run this example you will need two instances of *RTI Shapes Demo* and a single instance of |RS|.

 To run |RS|, you will need first to set up your environment as follows: